DocJade/doint/contributing.md

 If you think something is out of your ability, you can sure as hell try (in fact, you SHOULD!
 This is how you learn things), but don't submit code that you know has flaws, or is _really_ jank.
 Some jank is fine tho.

-### Tell people what you're working on

-Please don't just open pull requests for new features without first making a tracking issue.
-Chances are, it wont be merged.

-If you plan to work on a bug, claim it!
-Don't work on it silently!
 # Ground Rules
 ### Etiquette